USAF Wants a New Bomber… Or Does It?

 On Jan 25/08, Boeing and Lockheed Martin announced that they would be cooperating on a bid of their own.
 Their team will perform studies and system development efforts “in pursuit of the anticipated U.S. Air Force Next Generation Bomber program.”
 Their collaborative research and development efforts will include will include work in advanced sensors, future electronic warfare solutions, better networked awareness of the broader battlefield, command and control issues for stealth platforms, and virtual warfare simulation and experimentation.

-Northrop Grumman is an obvious contender, as the designer and manufacturer of the B-2A Spirit Stealth bomber.
+Northrop Grumman is another obvious contender, as the designer and manufacturer of the B-2A Spirit Stealth bomber.
 The firm has moved away from designing full-scale manned military aircraft in recent years, but there are persistent rumors of black (secret) program contracts related to the design of a next-generation bomber, and NGC’s leadership has indicated that black programs are a growing strategic focus for the company.
 Taken in tandem, it seems likely that Northrop Grumman is already working on a next-generation stealth bomber design.

 Additional Readings & Updates